We Are Here to Help

 Autism Spectrum Disorders

 A large segment of our caseload is children and adults with Autism Spectrum Disorders.
-The numbers of individuals diagnosed with ASD is increasing, and we take the responsibility of helping these people develop to their full potential very seriously.
 Because individuals with ASD are diverse and complex, we employ a team-based approach to our services.

 Our team operates from a processing-based perspective.
 Essentially, this means that we work to understand the differences in how individuals with Autism Spectrum Disorder process information, how their brains work differently.
 When we understand the underlying issues related to sensory processing, auditory and language processing, emotional processing, and motor planning, we can teach/treat/consult most effectively.
 Our treatment approach includes: